 Economic Development

-Equitable local and minority employment, thriving local and minority business community, housing affordability, vibrant arts and community development, sound community investment
+Local employment, thriving local business community, housing affordability, vibrant arts and community development, sound community investment

 Internship opportunities